Let's keep our music making thriving!

 An Accompanying "Online Course" comes with the class

 Everybody loves the online course that comes with all the "live" classes!
 This course is updated weekly with new videos that review what we go over in class, all the handouts are available for download, and any accompanying audio is there as well.
 I often have the song we're working on slowed down to practice with.
 The live Zoom class video is also there for your review, which is great to go over the materials again or if you need to miss a class.

 Making music is awesome!
 I hope you can join us! 🤗🎸

 The next session starts the week of April 19, 2021

-Please follow the link for the class you're interested in for more details. (day/time, etc)
+Please follow the link for the class you're interested in for more details and to register!

 For **absolute beginners** Assuming you haven't played at all yet or very little, or a long time ago and you'd like to start over.
 We start from scratch!